gernd/rabbitmq-samples/README.md

 ## Sample Code
 Samples are provided for
-- using the Default Exchange
+- using a Default Exchange
-- using the Direct Exchange
+- using a Direct Exchange
+- using a Fanout Exchange

 ## Links
 [Docker image used for testing](https://hub.docker.com/_/rabbitmq/)